Roll and Build a Snowman Fun Kindergarten Worksheets

 Even the circular cotton swabs could simply be white circles cut out of paper.
 Use what you have on hand to keep it simple.

-Before you start, make sure to print off the FREE “Roll and Build a Snowman” sheet.
+Before you start, make sure to print off the FREE “Roll a Snowman” sheet.
 (Link at bottom of this post.)

 Since I did this activity with young children, before they played the games I gave them a chance to explore and create with the snowmen materials.
 Children created their snowman by choosing all of the pieces they wanted to use.

-This way they were familiar with the materials and how to create their snowman.
+This way they were familiar with the materials and how to create their snowman, before adding the dice and counting part of the game.

 Since I did this in the classroom, I started by explaining how to play the game.
 On the carpet, I modeled our game with everyone before handing out the materials.